wrybakiewicz/lukso-dao-voting-key-manager/README.md

 DAO Voting Manager provides on chain voting mechanism being equivalent of **LSP6KeyManager** for DAOs.

-It's build on top of the **LSP0ERC725Account** - used for holding DAO assets.
+It's build on top of the **Universal Profile** - used for holding DAO assets.
 For governance each DAO Voting Manager contract uses its own token compliant with **LSP7DigitalAsset**.

-Token holders are allowed to create and vote for DAO proposals - e.g. transferring LYXt or DAO governance token.
+Token holders are allowed to create and vote for DAO proposals - e.g. transferring LYXt, DAO governance token or interacting with any other smart contract.
 There is time to vote for proposals - specified during deploying contract.
 After time to vote the proposal can be executed - if passed, or if failed - deposit to create proposal is returned to its creator.

-**DAO Voting Manager** is designed to be easy plug and play tool for DAOs that wants to have on-chain voting.
+DAO Voting Manager is designed to be easy plug and play tool for DAOs that needs on-chain voting.

 ## Project contains: